palkan/action_policy/docs/testing.md

 Authorization is one of the crucial parts of your application.
 Hence, it should be thoroughly tested (that is the place where 100% coverage makes sense).

-When you use policies for authorization, it is possible to split testing into two parts:
+When you use policies for authorization, it is possible to split testing into three parts:

 - Test the policy class itself
 - Test that **the required authorization is performed** within your authorization layer (controller, channel, etc.)